Efficient Post-Training Refinement of Latent Reasoning in Large Language Models: Experimental Results

 \subsection{Q2: Training vs. Inference Performance}

-To answer Q2, we compare our train-free method with other training strategies to examine reasoning accuracy and resource usages under the ProsQA dataset.
-We train a base model using Coconut for 30 epochs, then evaluate four settings: (1) using the original Coconut model, (2) applying our latent reasoning only during inference, (3) continuing training for 10 more epochs with our latent reasoning enabled, and (4) applying our latent reasoning during both training and inference.
+To answer Q2, we compare our train-free method with other training strategies to examine the accuracy of reasoning and the usage of resources in the ProsQA dataset.
+We train a base Coconut model for 30 epochs, then evaluate four settings: (1) using the original Coconut model, (2) only applying the latent reasoning during inference, (3) continuing training for 10 more epochs with our latent reasoning, and (4) applying our latent reasoning during both training and inference.

 \textbf{Figure~\ref{fig:train_infer}} shows that our method achieves the best accuracy (+4.47\%) when applied only during inference, with minimal overhead (24 seconds, 31.23GB memory).
 In contrast, continuing training with latent reasoning adds significant time (54+ minutes) and memory cost (39.04GB), yet leads to smaller accuracy gains (+1.63\%).

 Using the method in both training and inference further increases the cost but gives almost no improvement.
+This result may seem counter-intuitive at first.
+But we observed the same pattern on three datasets, so we believe it is consistent.
+Our understanding is: during training, the refinement only affects the forward pass.
+It does not go into the backward gradient, so the model may not fully learn how to use it.
+With limited training data, this extra signal may even confuse the model or hurt convergence.
+Then, during inference, if we apply refinement again, the model receives a second adjustment.
+This may ``overshoot'' the correct direction and make the reasoning worse.
+That could explain why training + inference gives smaller gains than inference-only.

-These results highlight the efficiency of our strategy: without any backpropagation or weight updates, our inference-only setup improves performance while saving training time and GPU resources and without the need of further training.
+These results highlight the efficiency of our strategy: without any backpropagation or weight updates, our inference-only setup improves performance while saving training time and GPU resources, and without the need for further training.

 \textbf{Insights.} Our method avoids expensive re-training, requires only forward computation, and still brings accuracy improvement.
 It is lightweight and improves the reasoning trajectory without changing the model parameters.
 These computational benefits make it practical for deployments in low-resource or frozen-model scenarios.